the-heirs-of-britain/the-heirs-of-britain.github.io/content/sessions/game-2/index.md

 We retire, each according to their place.
 The rooms are well furnished, and rest is good.

 Alas, once more our morning rise is abrupt: The Monstrous, Treacherous Saxons are attacking Salisbury!
 All Knights are to take arms and muster at once!..

+[^1]: Sarum Rock, residence of the court Earl Roderick of Salisbury.
+[^2]: Sir Godifer: Lord of Sir Elvorix.
+Known for his political savvy and social acumen, and who led our entourage to Wynchbank.
+He is a close friend of the Earl.
+[^3]: No association with the evil ideology of the 20th century.